pigpigyyy/Yuescript/doc/docs/doc/README.md

   -- shortcut for implicit requiring import x, y, z from 'mymodule'
   -- import with Python style
-  from 'mymodule' import x, y, z
+  from 'module' import a, b, c

 -- shortcut for requring a module do